meun5/badge-tracker/README.md

 1. PHP Version 5.6 or greater or HHVM 3.6 or greater
 2. MySQL Server version 5.6 or greater
-3. Nginx or Apache or someother webserver capable of interacting with the PHP Interpreter.
+3. Nginx or Apache capable of interacting with the PHP Interpreter.

 Installation
 -----------